NO WALK-IN TOURS JANUARY THROUGH FEBRUARY! THREE SPECIALTY TOURS AVAILABLE

 Wild Spirit Wolf Sanctuary is remote, located about 4 miles down a fairly well-maintained gravel road.
 When the roads are dry, it’s a relatively easy (if not bumpy) ride down Candy Kitchen Road.
 However, when it’s wet the road can be slippery, and reduced speeds are highly recommended.
 Additionally, if you plan on utilizing our campground, it is strongly advised that you have a 4-wheel drive vehicle; once you get off the gravel road, the dirt roads in the area can become anything from slick to downright sloppy.

 If you’re coming out for part of your day, you should plan your meals carefully since there aren’t any restaurants or shops nearby that sell food or drink.
 The nearest location is a gas station/mini-mart that is about 20 minutes away.
 You might want to stop in Grants or Gallup (depending on which direction you’re coming from) and grab some snacks or bring lunch with you to eat on the picnic tables in the courtyard.
-If you’re coming from Grants, just before you get to El Morro National Monument, you might want to stop at Inscription Rock Trading Post for a great cup of coffee and a snack, as well as some excellent local shopping, or go next door to the Ancient Way Café for a fantastic meal.
+If you’re coming from Grants, just before you get to El Morro National Monument, you might want to stop at Inscription Rock Trading Post for a great cup of coffee.

 Also, keep in mind that we’re around 7,500 feet above sea level, and people not used to these altitudes may feel sluggish, or have a mild headache.
 It’s very important to stay hydrated up here, even if you don’t feel thirsty!